Sika Manu: Early career

 He played for the Randwick Kingfishers, Petone Panthers and the Upper Hutt Tigers in the Wellington Rugby League.
 Manu was a part of the 2004 Junior Kiwi side who twice defeated the England Under 18s Academy.
 Following this series, Manu signed a NRL contract with the Melbourne Storm.

 Melbourne Storm

 Manu made his first National Rugby League (NRL) for the Melbourne Storm in 2007.
 He has since played over 50 games for the club.
 He played in the 2008 NRL Grand Final defeat by Manly.

 Manu suffered a leg injury in the Storm's 2009 Round 21 clash with the St George Illawarra Dragons, thus ending his season.
 He ultimately missed the Grand Final win.
 Manu was selected to play for New Zealand from the interchange bench in their loss against Australia.
-On 30 September 2012 he finally played in a premiership, when Storm beat the Canterbury-Bankstown Bulldogs 14-4 in the 2012 NRL Grand Final.
+On 30 September 2012 he became part of the Storm's second premiership title, when they beat the Canterbury-Bankstown Bulldogs 14-4 in the 2012 NRL Grand Final.